asmei1/PPKWU-WEEIA-ICAL/Readme.md

 This api will analyze WEEIA calendar (from http://www.weeia.p.lodz.pl) and returns a calendar in ICAL format.
-User could receive ICAL with events WEEIA events
+User could receive ICAL which contains events WEEIA

 ## Run REST server
-To run this FLASK server execute in consol
+To run this FLASK server execute in console
 ```
   flask run
   ```